Vedat Aydın: Assassination

 He was killed in July 1991.
 On 5 July, armed men identifying themselves as police officers showed up at his home and forced him into a car.
 On 7 July his body was found under a bridge just outside the boundaries of the province Diyarbakir, in the Maden district of the province of Elazıĝ.
 He was immediately buried at the Maden Municipality, but later an autopsy was done and after it was confirmed the body belonged to Aydın, he was reburied in Diyarbakir.
-His skull was fractured, his legs broken und about 15 bullets were shot in his body.
+His skull was fractured, his legs broken and about 15 bullets were shot in his body.
 8 bullets were found in his body.
 No one was charged for the murder of Vedat Aydin.
 At his funeral in Diyarbakir on 10 July, the police fired live ammunition into a crowd of thousands of mourning people.
 The police claimed stones were thrown from within the crowd, eyewitnesses denied this, though.
 As a result, 7 to 13 people were killed and up to 100 people were injured.
 Protests against these events took place in the next days Diyarbakir, Nusaybin, Lice, Uludere and Bismil.
 Nobody was charged with the killing of the attendants of the funeral cortege.
 On 4 December 1993 a delegation of DEP parliamentarians came under an armed attack as they were on a mission in Batman trying to find out who killed Aydın.
 As a result, the MP for Mardin Mehmet Sincar and the local party leader of Batman were killed and MP for Batman Nizamettin Toğuç was injured together with three others.
 The investigation into the murder of Vedat Aydın went on, but in the year 2009, 18 years after his murder, a court in Malatya decided to close the investigation about the murder of Aydin and returned the file to Diyarbakir due to lack of jurisdiction.